davyd-souza/colori/README.md

 - [x] Create a popover to preview color
 - [x] Popover should have a display to show user which color is selecting
 - [x] After user releases click from color selection update URL search param
-- [ ] Popover and color name should follow color accessibility rule
+- [x] Color name should follow color accessibility rule
 - [x] Copy value from input to clipboard
 - [x] Have different color models: Hex, HSL & RGB
-- [ ] Theme switcher
+- [x] Theme switcher
 - [x] Press `space bar` to generate a new color palette